 The Lower Tama Lake is reached very quickly, with mimimal ascent.
 There’s interpretative signage about how the lakes were created, and even a bench made of tussock grass on which to sit and admire the view of the lake, and Mount Ruepehu behind it to the south.
 However, the views of Lower Tama Lake get better as you head up the steep and rocky ridge.

-It has taken just over an hour to see the two lakes, and I think it’s worth doing the detour.
+It has taken just over an hour to see the two lakes, and I think it’s worth doing the detour off the main Tongariro Northern Circuit track.
 I continue west along the main track, which crosses six streams before reaching Taranaki Falls.

 The track undulates gently through endless tussock grass, and is mostly boardwalk or compacted gravel.
 There’s a few more people around including some families with young children, with Tama Lakes a day-walk destination from Whakapapa village.